Joramco and Boeing sign long-term aviation parts agreement

 Date

-(MENAFN- Asdaa-amman) Amman, Jordan – October 27, 2024) – Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), signed a parts agreement with Boeing at the MRO Europe 2024 event in Barcelona.
+(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), signed a parts agreement with Boeing at the MRO Europe 2024 event in Barcelona.

 The two-year agreement for a Boeing Tailored Parts Package will cover consumables and expendable parts to be provided to Joramco, sourced from multiple locations across Boeing’s worldwide parts distribution network.